in this workshop we will:

-A two-part workshop for elementary and middle school students to “grade back” their school—not through test scores or behavior charts, but by creating their own report card rooted in collective power.
+A two-part workshop for elementary and middle school students to “grade back” their school by creating their own report card.

 Through roleplay and storytelling, students will explore the everyday realities of school and ask critical questions about power: Who decides the rules?
 Who doesn’t?
 What happens when students don’t follow the rules?